fastmcp-me/mcp-kql-server/README.markdown

 ## 📬 Contact

-For questions or support, open an issue on GitHub or contact [your email or preferred contact method].
+For questions or support, open an issue on GitHub or contact arjuntrivedi42@yahoo.com.